Best Day Trips in Virginia: Ultimate Guide

 Replica 17th century ship on a pier.

-Exploring Jamestown is a great Virginia day trip.
+Jamestown Settlement.
 Photo: Plan, Ready, Go.

 If you’re planning a trip to Virginia’s Historic Triangle area, make sure to include Jamestown Settlement and Historic Jamestowne on your itinerary.
+Jamestown, founded in 1607, was the site of the first permanent English settlement in the New World.

 Jamestown Settlement is a living history museum that uses video, excellent exhibits, and living history to educate guests about the founding of Jamestown and what life was like there.